vespa-engine/sample-apps/commerce-product-ranking/README.md

     https://data.vespa.oath.cloud/sample-apps-data/test.qrels
 </pre>

-Install `trec_eval` and run:
+Install `trec_eval` (your mileage may vary):

 <pre data-test="exec">
 git clone https://github.com/usnistgov/trec_eval && cd trec_eval && make install && cd ..
 </pre>

+Run evaluation :

 <pre data-test="exec" data-test-assert-contains="all">
 $ trec_eval test.qrels hybrid.run -m 'ndcg.1=0,2=0.01,3=0.1,4=1'
 </pre>

-This particular product ranking for the query got a NDCG score of 0.7310.
+This particular product ranking for the query produces a NDCG score of 0.7310.
 Note that the `sample-data/test-sample.parquet` file only contains one query.
-To get the overall score, one computes all the NDCG scores of all queries in the test split and report the **average** NDCG score.
+To get the overall score, one must computes all the NDCG scores of all queries in the test split and report the *average* NDCG score.

 Note that the evaluation uses custom NDCG label gains:

 - Label 1 is **I**rrelevant with 0 gain
 - Label 2 is **S**upplement with 0.01 gain
 - Label 3 is **C**omplement with 0.1 gain